- White Wolf

 Common Contingencies to Plan For

-When planning for contingencies during the custom home building process, it's important to consider various potential challenges that could arise.
-Weather delays are a common contingency to be mindful of, as adverse weather conditions can impact construction timelines.
+When planning for contingencies during the custom home-building process, it's important to consider potential challenges.
+Weather delays are a common contingency, as adverse weather conditions can impact construction timelines.
 Material shortages or supply chain disruptions may also occur, affecting the availability and cost of building materials.

 Changes in regulatory requirements or permit approvals can lead to unexpected delays.
-Labour availability and scheduling conflicts are additional factors to consider, as they can affect the progress of the project.
+Labour availability and scheduling conflicts are additional factors to consider, as they can affect the project's progress.
 Unforeseen site conditions, such as soil issues or unexpected discoveries during excavation, may also impact construction plans.

 By anticipating these common contingencies, you can develop strategies to address them effectively and minimize their impact on your custom home-building project.